-My view, and some will argue with me strongly on this, is that adultery is not something one “falls into”.
+My view, and some will argue with me strongly on this, is adultery is not something one “falls into”.
 It does not happen because of an unfortunate set of circumstances.
-Adultery is an action that follows a choice or series of choices made days, weeks, or months before the sex happens.
-Adultery is not about a sexual attraction to another person, but about trying desperately to fill a need that is not being filled.
-While I cannot say that need is never sexual, I am confident it is rare that the real need is sexual.
+Adultery is an action following a choice or series of choices made days, weeks, or months before the sex happens.
+Adultery is not about a sexual attraction to another person, but about trying desperately to fill a need that’s not being filled.
+While I cannot say the need is never sexual, I am confident it is rare for the real need to be sexual.
 Sure sex feels good, but most folks who cheat are looking for something other than an orgasm.

 To me this is about knowing yourself and being wise.
 If you are sexually satisfied, you are not at risk.
-If you are sexually frustrated, then you need to be more careful, but the real issue is more about your relationship, why you are sexually frustrated, and how you feel about that.
-If your wife is chronically ill, or dealing with being molested as a child, you may not be having any sex, but you understand that and you are not mad at her about it.
-If she is just saying no, or a legitimate reason has gone on for a long time with her refusing to deal with it, then you are mad about it, and that anger can easily be used to justify adultery.
+If you are sexually frustrated, then you need to be more careful, but the real issue is more about your relationship, why you are sexually frustrated, and how you feel about it.
+If your wife is chronically ill, or dealing with being molested as a child, you may not be having any sex, but you understand it and you are not mad at her about it.
+If she is just saying no, or a legitimate reason has gone on for a long time with her refusing to deal with it, then you are mad at her, and your anger can easily be used to justify adultery.
 Adultery is not a result of men not having sex, but it is often a result of men being angry about not having sex.

 Tomorrow: Dealing with sexual anger.
 (A post requested because I just reran Angry about sex?, and a great fit with where this post went).